etc1290/Stembase/log.md

 	1. Rewrite event to customevent to handle complicated data -- finished
 	2. Add more details in mnt for more complete condition -- finished
+	3. Remove fs-info because it is no longer need
+		-- finished
+	4. Arrange fs-path to the bottom by flexbox
+		-- finished
 	# Fixed
 	1. Fix the bug that all submenu functions of contextmenu are passive